joshua-stone/github-stats/README.md

-# github-collaborator-stats
+# github-stats

-Extract and process stats of github collaborator stats for a given user or organization
+Download and process stats of github stats for a given user or organization

 ## Basic usage